phalcon-orphanage/docs/en/reference/models.rst

        echo "Total Elapsed Time: ", $profile->getTotalElapsedSeconds(), "\n";
     }

-Each generated profile contains the duration in miliseconds that takeseach instruction to be completed, and the SQL generated as well.
+Each generated profile contains the duration in miliseconds that take seach instruction to be completed, and the SQL generated as well.